Policy document

 8.2

 In order to be accepted onto the register all applicants must meet the two qualifying criteria; these are local connection (see Section 9) and housing need (see Section 10).
 Applicants will not be accepted on to the housing register until all the requested information has been provided.
 Incomplete new applications will not be processed and the applicant will be contacted to provide the required information.
-The applicant will be given 28 days to provide all their relevant information; otherwise, the application will be declined.
-Applicants owed a homelessness duty may be given a further 28 days to provide all their relevant information at the discretion of the applicant’s caseworker.
+The applicant will be given 28 days to provide all their relevant information otherwise the application will be declined.
+Applicants owed a homelessness duty under s.193(2), s.189(b)(2) or s.195(2) (main duty, relief duty or prevention duty) may have their Housing Register Application assessed by their Housing Advice Officer at any stage, with their application dated appropriately.
 A list of relevant documents is contained in Appendix A.

 8.3